Our Team

-We are a tiny team of two who are collaborators in work, life and creativity.
+We are a tiny team of two, Sarah-Jane Mason and Simon Turner and we are collaborators in work, life and creativity.
 As there are just the two of us, we are everything rolled together - marketing, advertising, administration, maintenance, IT support, construction, library services, social media correspondence, technical workshop assistance, customer service, accounting, gardening, and of course creating (as well as probably another 583 things that we have forgotten) are all fully under our remit.
-As such, as you can imagine, we are super busy people.
-However, most importantly, since we have begun this huge adventure, we are also super happy people.
-We hope that when you visit you feel this profound sense of belonging, acceptance and happiness too and that this inspires some powerful creative pieces.
-Here is a bit more about us...

 Sarah-Jane Mason

-"Life long artist with an excitable personality, infectious enthusiasm and a love of sharing creativity with as many people as possible."
+"Life long artist with an infectious enthusiasm and love for sharing creativity with as many people as possible."

 To find out more about Sarah-Jane and her work as a Creative Practitioner & Educator please click here.